Faculty

 Subjects: Church History, Historical Theology, Anglican Studies

 Jake joined GWC in 2020 as a postdoctoral fellow before joining the faculty in 2022.
 He is a Fellow of the Royal Historical Society and a Research Associate at North-West University’s Faculty of Theology.
 His interests are broadly in Christian doctrine and history, with specialisation in the Reformed tradition between the Reformation and the Enlightenment, particularly in the context of the Church of England.
-He is the author of Retaining the Old Episcopal Divinity: John Edwards of Cambridge and Reformed Orthodoxy in the Later Stuart Church (Oxford University Press, 2022) and the co-editor of Reformed identity and conformity in England, 1559–1714 (Manchester University Press, under contract).
+He is the author of Retaining the Old Episcopal Divinity: John Edwards of Cambridge and Reformed Orthodoxy in the Later Stuart Church (Oxford University Press, 2022), the co-editor of Reformed identity and conformity in England, 1559–1714 (Manchester University Press, 2024), and has published an article on the 18th-century African missionary Jacobus Capitein in the Journal of Early Modern History.
 He is currently working on a monograph on John Pearson (1613–86).

 Email: jgriesel@gwc.ac.za